In this article I share how to use the True Calls per Hour calculation in the Contact Centre.

 Ok Dan (you might say).
 Got it.
 We don’t (or won’t) target Agents on Quantity Handled for Service level based contacts.

-But for planning, comparative and high level management purposes, is there some way we can analyze the quantity handled across different shifts, cities and even countries?
+But for planning, comparative and high level management purposes is there some way we can analyze the quantity handled across different shifts, cities and even countries?

 Well I’m glad you asked.
-There is.

 Let me show you how.

-The True Pizzas per Hour calculation
+The True Calls per Hour calculation

-When I teach this in workshops, I like to use the example of making pizzas in a Pizza Outlet.
+When I teach this in workshops, I like to use the example of making pizzas in a Pizza outlet.

 See if you can answer the question posed in the picture below for our fictional Pizza Palace company.

-What makes this difficult to answer is that our Delhi outlet is ‘busier’ than our Chennai outlet.
+What makes this difficult to answer is that our Delhi outlet is busier than our Chennai outlet.

 But we can’t possibly hold Prachi or Sangeetha accountable for how busy (or not) their outlets were – they’re not in the Sales & Marketing Team.